 - For any liability, warranty or guarantee that cannot lawfully be excluded, but can be limited, Transmax’s liability is limited to Transmax’s choice of replacing the Goods, supplying equivalent goods, repairing the Goods, or paying the cost of replacing or repairing the Goods or acquiring similar goods.

 - Except as provided in this clause 7, Transmax will have no liability to the Buyer in respect of the Goods' failure to comply with the warranty set out in clause 7 (a).

-All third party hardware supplied by Transmax is provided under the third parties manufacturer’s warranty.
-Transmax cannot provide any additional warranty in relation to these sales.
-Transmax will pass on to you all relevant information and warranty provided to us by the relevant manufacturer of the hardware.
+All third party hardware supplied by Transmax is provided under the manufacturer’s supply and warranty conditions.
+Transmax does not provide any additional supply or warranty conditions in relation to these sales.
+Transmax will pass on to you all relevant supply and warranty information provided to us by the relevant manufacturer of the hardware.

 Your use, rights and obligations in respect of third party software is governed by its applicable End User License Agreement (“EULA”), unless it is varied by agreement between the parties to that EULA.
 You agree to execute and be bound by the terms of the third party software owner’s EULA.
 You accept the third party software owner’s warranty in relation to the third party software.
 Transmax do not provide any warranty in relation to third party software.

 Goods come with guarantees that cannot be excluded under Australian Consumer Law.
 The Customer is entitled to a replacement or refund for a major failure and for compensation for any other reasonably foreseeable loss or damage.
 The Customer is also entitled to have the goods repaired or replaced if the goods fail to be of acceptable quality and the failure does not amount to a major failure;